 Guana Cay Settlement

 At its northwestern point is Bakers Bay, a lovely crescent mile long beach.
 Disney used to use Bakers Bay as their "out island" and tendered guests ashore or to New Plymouth.
 Sea conditions at Whale Cay often made mooring treacherous and Disney eventually pulled out.
 Disney still has their island in the the Abacos, although it's nowhere near the cays and more importantly has no impact on this region.
 Then in 2006, a major resort was started.
 Its simply called The Bakers Bay Club.
 Its one of two or three getaway resorts in the Abacos for the rich and famous.
-It consists of a golf course, 200 plus slip marina and hundred plus condos on the property.
+It consists of a golf course, 200 plus slip marina and hundred plus villas on the property.
 I, like many of the islanders worried that this mega-undertaking will kill the fragile environment of Guana Cay who's reefs are world renowned.
-It became a classic battle of jobs versus the environment with the aid of a corrupt Nat'l Government.
+It became a classic battle of jobs versus the environment with the aid of a corrupt National Government.
 Today the marina is complete as is the golf course, restaurant and sales office for the homes being constructed.
 A Rental homes or villa is by invitation only and where your stay will be upwards of $100,000 a week plus another $100,000 for food, drink and amenities.
-The celebs have been pouring in (Jennifer Lawrence spring 2016) that often play here protected from the paparazzi by an over zealous cadre of private police.
+The celebs have been pouring in (Jennifer Lawrence spring 2016) to play here protected from the paparazzi by an over zealous cadre of private police.
 Tread lightly if you go and are not invited.
-Unless one rents a boat for the purpose of visiting the BBC it is more or less isolated from the rest of Guana Cay.
+Unless one rents a boat for the purpose of visiting, the gated BBC it is more or less isolated from the rest of Guana Cay.